Does Your Child Have “Anger Overload”? 7 Ways to Communicate with Anger-prone Kids

 Your adolescent son or daughter disappears down the hall punching the wall and slamming their bedroom door.
 You’re Tween just grunts and walks away, or your younger child has a complete temper tantrum every time you say “no.” Parenting a child who seems to have ”anger overload,” — and who doesn’t want to talk, problem solve, or communicate in any way – can feel hopeless.
 Their rage, their lashing-out behavior, their indifference, and their melt downs leave you shell shocked.
 You wonder, “If I can’t communicate with my child, how are we supposed to ever resolve anything?”

 Since I have a son with ODD myself, I get it — this is something I’ve struggled with as a parent, and I know how hard (and frustrating) it is.
 Here are 7 effective ways from our experts to start having conversations with your child — even kids who have issues with explosive rage.
-These techniques have really helped me, and have helped thousands of parents we advise on the 1-on-1 Coaching.
+These techniques have really helped me, and have helped thousands of parents we advise using our 1-on-1 Coaching Service.

 1. Be simple and direct.
 Use as few words as possible when you ask your child to do something.
 Less is definitely more.
 After a few minutes of talking or lecturing, you may notice your kids have tuned you out.
 Keep it short and direct for maximum effectiveness.